jacopodallafior/CODE_COMMON_WILD/JIMNY/BRAKE/readme.md

 The actuator is installed inside the vehicle footwell and couples directly to the brake pedal column via a cable-and-drum mechanism.
 The stepper motor holds a position proportional to the requested braking force — stepper holding torque translates directly to a sustained force on the brake cable.
 The system is designed to be back-drivable: when the motor is de-energised the pedal returns freely.

 In the full system the motor is commanded over CAN bus by a central vehicle controller (the Steerbok board).
-A separate test interface (`brake_test.ino` + `brake_gui.py`) allows direct bench testing via USB Serial without needing the CAN network.
+A separate test interface (`brake_test_v2.ino` + `brake_gui_v2.py`) allows direct bench testing via USB Serial without needing the CAN network.
+All key parameters (speed, acceleration, max travel, home origin) are configurable at runtime — no reupload needed.

 ---